viccarre/electricimp/Xively/README.md

-# Xively Electric Imp Library
+# Xively Electric Imp Sample Code
-A library for easy bi-directional communication between Xively and Electric Imp.
+Sample code for easy bi-directional communication between Xively and Electric Imp.

-This library requires your account to have access to the IDE + Agent beta.
-If you do not have access and would like to use the library, please email info@electricimp.com.
+This sample code requires your account to have access to the IDE + Agent beta.
+If you do not have access and would like to use the sample code, please email info@electricimp.com.

 ## License
 The MIT License (MIT)